Lori's Little Layback

 Lori's Little Layback 5.10

 More like "Lori's Burly, Sustained, High-Quality, Awesome Layback".
-I felt like this was more like 5.10+ than the 5.10b given in the Croft/Lewis guide.

 A beautiful left-facing corner on the left-most edge of the Premier Buttress.
 Scramble up behind a prominent 20' tall fir tree to the base of the corner.
 The route starts at finger size and eventually opens up to hands.
 The wall slants away to the left, giving the whole route an overhanging feel.
 Good exposure and excellent protection opportunities.
 Very sustained, with a solitary rest stance at about 1/3 height.
 Ends at a bolted anchor atop a ledge.